Irving Klaw: Burlesque features and bondage film-loops

 After the surprise success of the B-movie Striporama, a 1953 burlesque revue with famous striptease artists and model Bettie Page, Klaw quickly duplicated the formula and directed his own burlesque features.
 Using a professional camera crew and richly saturated Eastman color filmstock, Varietease (1954) and Teaserama (1955) featured Lili St. Cyr, Tempest Storm, and Bettie Page (and were released on DVD in the U.S. in 2000).
 He produced and directed a third film in 1956, Buxom Beautease, without Page.

-Also during this period Klaw set up weekend home-movie sessions where he produced scores of silent 8 mm and 16 mm black-and-white film loops.
+Also during this period, Klaw set up weekend home-movie sessions where he produced scores of silent 8 mm and 16 mm black-and-white film loops.
 These featured striptease acts and an assortment of fetishistic subjects based on special requests from his clientele.
-Titles such as Riding the Human Pony Girl, Bondage in Leather Harness, and Booted Amazon Fights Again depicted women in skimpy lingerie and high heels engaging in elaborate bondage, cat-fights, spanking and slave training.
+Titles such as Riding the Human Pony Girl, Bondage in Leather Harness, and Booted Amazon Fights Again depicted women in skimpy lingerie and high heels engaging in elaborate bondage, cat-fights, spanking, and slave training.
 Nearly all of these featurettes were shot on a single, sparsely decorated set, either in the studio above Movie Star News or at a nearby loft space.
 At least two films with Bettie Page (Rumble Seat Bondage and Jungle Girl Tied to Trees) were shot outdoors at secluded locations.

 Still photos taken during the sessions were also sold at the store and in the bi-annual mail-order catalog Cartoon and Model Parade.

 Censorship and early retirement

+In 1956, Abe McGregor Goff, general counsel of the Post Office Department, denied Klaw use of the U.S. mails, insisting he was "one of the nation’s largest dealers in pornographic material".

+In 1956, Klaw's sister, Mrs. Fanny Cronin, was arrested for operating a $2 million New Jersey "pornographic films and photos mill".

 The Kefauver Hearings of the Senate Subcommittee on Juvenile Delinquency in 1957 marked the beginning of the end of Irving Klaw's mail-order fetish art business in New York.
 The investigation tried to link pornography to juvenile delinquency.
 The McCarthy-style hearings branded Klaw as a degenerate pornographer and ushered in a new wave of media censorship.
 Bettie Page was also summoned to the hearings but was never called to testify (parts of the hearings are recreated in the film The Notorious Bettie Page).
 She retired from modeling soon afterwards.

 Because of the political, social and legal pressures he faced, Klaw closed his storefront business and burned many of his negatives.
 It is estimated that more than 80% of the negatives were destroyed.
 However, his sister Paula secretly kept some of the better images, which can be seen today.